VileSnack/sre/README.md

 One limitation of both ray-tracing and REYES rendering is that they both have a requirement to keep some rendered imagery and some scene geometry in memory, including imagery and geometry which is not involved in the rendering that is ongoing.
 This increases the memory requirements for the processor.
 This partly due to the strategy of rendering an image starting from one part of the image and progressing to the other.

-The solution used by the SRE is to save rendered geometry to file as it is rendered, so that there is no need to retain it in memory This frees the renderer from the need to render scene geometry in any particular order, which in turn frees the renderer from needing to retain scene geometry in memory when it is not being rendered.
+The solution used by the SRE is to save rendered imagery to file as it is generated, so that there is no need to retain it in memory.
+This frees the renderer from the need to render scene geometry in any particular order, which in turn frees the renderer from needing to retain scene geometry in memory when it is not being rendered.

 This is accomplished by including the fragment's location in the final raster image with the fragment, and saving each image fragment to file.
 Once all rendering has been accomplished, the files containing the fragment data can be processed to generate the final image.